ShaneCurcuru/shaneslides/apachecon/PracticalTrademarkAMA-ComCode2023.md

 Open source projects use less formal development plans than typical vendors do, and rarely have marketing plans.
 So the branding and trademarks in open source projects often aren’t as clear as in the commercial world.

-Consider the way we talk about “open source projects” in every day life, but that really means two separate things:
+We talk about “open source projects” which really means two separate things:

 - The community that builds the code and the project
 - The actual software product that comes from the project